datopia/pixyll/_drafts/db.md

 little is lost.
 An explicit on-chain mechanism for query evaluation exists.
-For the truly impatient, we anticipate the development of peripheral, higher-level query execution services willing to expose themselves to stake forfeiture in the event that a proof of incorrectness is submitted to the chain by an aggrieved client.
+For the truly impatient, we anticipate the development of peripheral, higher-level query execution services willing to expose themselves to stake forfeiture in the event that a proof of incorrectness is submitted to the chain by an aggrieved or suspicious client.
 </span>
 </div>